drinkbird/drinkbird.github.io/about.md

 permalink: /about/
 page-key: about
 image:
-  feature: teamwork.jpg
+  feature: about.jpg
-  caption: Pair programming
+  caption: Coding with Godzilla
 ---

 ## Background